limFakson/Movie_Player/README.md

  * Add Screenshots to help us know what this Script is all about

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments

+    The MovieBox project is inspired by a passion for movies and web development.

  #### Give a ⭐ it's free 😊
 ## :tada: All the best for your amazing contributions